 To highlight, celebrate, and cultivate Carleton’s expertise, leadership and collaboration with the community to create greater accessibility and a more inclusive world.

-- Positioning Carleton University as a leader in accessibility research and design.
+- Position Carleton University as a Centre of Excellence in accessibility.

-- Engage students and faculty at Carleton with people with disabilities and the broader community locally, nationally and globally, offering interactive learning opportunities for students and support and solutions to the community.
+- Engage students and faculty at Carleton with persons with disabilities and the broader community locally, nationally and globally.

 READ operates as an internal unit of Carleton, subject to all the university’s relevant policies, procedures and requirements.
-READ ultimately reports to the Office of the Dean, Faculty of Engineering and Design.
-While READ is administered through the Faculty of Engineering and Design, its programs and initiatives are designed to impact on all faculties and non-academic departments at Carleton University.
+The activities of the READ Initiative are supported by the Office of the Vice-Presidents Students & Engagement, Research & International, and the Provost and VP Academic.

 READ has an Advisory Board comprised of faculty, staff, students and members of the external community who, through their experience or position, provide expertise and advice on the activities and operations of the organization.